ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 1. Creation of Evidence is the process whereby an Attester generates cryptographic proof (Evidence) of claims about platform properties.
-In particular, the platform identity and its software configuration are both of critical importance
+In particular, the platform identity and its software configuration are both of critical importance.

 2. Platform Identification refers to the mechanism assuring the Relying Party (ultimately, a network administrator) of the identity of devices that make up their network,